 Bleaching is basically of two types — Office bleach and home bleach.

 |This is done by your Dentist at the clinic, using a higher concentration of bleaching material.||This is done by yourself at home using bleaching material and a special tray dispensed by your Dentist.
 Depending on your type of dental staining and your time restriction, the Dentist will advise either one or a combination of both of them.|

 |After protecting your gums and lips, the dentist will apply the bleaching agent on the teeth to be lightened and leave it there for a specific period of time.
 Intermittently, your teeth may be exposed to a special light, which will accelerate the bleaching process.
-Alternatively, you may be given a tray containing the bleaching agent to wear while in the dental office.
-Each sitting of bleaching done at your Dentist’s office can take between 30-60 minutes.
-The total number of sittings is usually 3-4, though this can vary depending on the severity of the staining. e.g. Tetracycline staining.
+Alternatively, you may be given a tray containing the bleaching agent to wear while in a dental office.||As part of your combinations, bleaching procedure or as an independent procedure you may carry out this type of bleaching at home.
+This requires you to wear a custom-made tray containing a lower concentration of the bleaching agent, dispensed by your Dentist, for a few hours every day.|

-Home Bleach: As part of your combinations bleaching procedure or as an independent procedure you may carry out this type of bleaching at home.
-This requires you to wear a custom made tray containing a lower concentration of the bleaching agent, dispensed by your Dentist, for a few hours every day.
-This is generally done during the nights for one to two weeks.
+|Each sitting of bleaching done at your Dentist’s office can take between 30-60 minutes.
+The total number of sittings is usually 3-4, though this can vary depending on the severity of the staining. e.g. Tetracycline staining.||This is generally done during the nights for one to two weeks.
 Certain materials also allow you to do the bleaching for a lesser period of time twice a day.
 Your Dentist will tell you which one is suitable for you.|

 Your diet and habits will largely determine how long the bleaching effects will last.
-With good oral hygiene and a close watch on the exposure of your teeth to external stains from tobacco, beverages, etc., your bleached teeth should maintain their colour for a long time.
+With good oral hygiene and a close watch on the exposure of your teeth to external stains from tobacco, beverages, etc., your bleached teeth should maintain their color for a long time.
 If you choose, regularly touch up sessions can be carried out once in a year to ensure your teeth look their best.